zia19068/Data-Structure-And-Algorithms/README.md

 ## ✦ About This Repository

-This repository contains **hand-crafted C++ implementations** of every major data structure and algorithm taught in a Computer Science DSA course — built entirely without the Standard Template Library.
+This repository contains **hand-crafted C++ implementations** of every major data structure and algorithm taught in a Computer Science DSA course.

-Every line is written to expose the *internals*: raw memory allocation, manual pointer manipulation, and explicit object lifecycle management.
-If you've ever wondered what `std::stack` looks like under the hood, you're in the right place.

 ```
 📁 DSA Concepts/          ←  Core implementations & theory